xelaadryth/larsethia/README.md

 ## To Do
 - Add an "idle" system to display messages every X seconds with some % chance **[Eric]**
-  - Something attached to the player so empty rooms don't have scripts running in them
+  - Something attached to the player so empty rooms don't have scripts running in them (DONE)
   - Something easy to modify from within the game so you don't need to code
   - Check an object's locks before displaying the idle message, can include a separate idle lock as well that defaults to view lock
 - Standardize a process for unit tests